yauritux/scs-service/README.md

 It's undisputed that **Document** is something that Bea Cukai deals day-to-day, hence it's become part of the **core application services**.
 This particular `scs-service` is built using some latest Java technologies as following:
 - **Java 11**.
-- **Spring 5**, with embedded **projectreactor** to leverage the reactive streaming behavior.
+- **Spring 5**, with an embedded **projectreactor** to leverage the reactive streaming behavior.
 - **Spring R2DBC**, i.e. Reactive Relational Database Connectivity to ensure all database operations won't be blocking the Thread (a.k.a. *non-blocking*).

 Other stacks being used (wrapped inside docker-compose):
 - PostgreSQL version 14 for both writer and reader databases.
+- Apache Kafka (along with Zookeeper)
-- Confluent Kafka (along with Zookeeper and other stuffs such as kafka-connect, etc)
+- Kafka Connect and Debezium that work together as our CDC components.

 The architecture itself is based on the **EDA** (`Event-Driven Architecture`) which also embrace the **CQRS** (`Command-Query-Responsibility-Segregation`) pattern to give a separation-of-concerns between the **Command** (a.k.a. `writer service`) and the **Query** (a.k.a. `reader service`).
 Therefore, it gives us more freedom to scale-up independently those services.
 For instance, if the reading traffic from users were found to be more intensive than the writing operation, then we can scale-up the `reader service` independently from the `writer service`.